BKTidswell/OctoSprings/README.md

 # OctoSprings
+Ben Tidswell
+BIOL 311
+betidswell@vassar.edu

-* This is a model of an octopus arm based on the work by Yekutieli et al
+* This is a model of an octopus arm based on the work by Yekutieli et al (2005)

 * There are 20 segments defined by point masses connected by springs
 	* The springs connect every segment of four points to make a box with an X in the middle